Cvmcosta/ltijs/docs/README.md

 ---
 ## Introduction

-The Learning Tools Interoperability (LTI) protocol is a standard for integration of rich learning applications within educational environments. <sup>[ref](https://www.imsglobal.org/spec/lti/v1p3/)</sup>
+The Learning Tools Interoperability (LTI®) protocol is a standard for integration of rich learning applications within educational environments. <sup>[ref](https://www.imsglobal.org/spec/lti/v1p3/)</sup>

-This library implements a tool provider as an [Express](https://expressjs.com/) server, with preconfigured routes and methods that manage the [LTI 1.3](https://www.imsglobal.org/spec/lti/v1p3/) protocol for you.
-Making it fast and simple to create a working learning tool with access to every LTI service, without having to worry about manually implementing any of the security and validation required to do so.
+This library implements a tool provider as an [Express](https://expressjs.com/) server, with preconfigured routes and methods that manage the [LTI® 1.3](https://www.imsglobal.org/spec/lti/v1p3/) protocol for you.
+Making it fast and simple to create a working learning tool with access to every LTI® service, without having to worry about manually implementing any of the security and validation required to do so.

 ---